roh-nnair/oaktoncscs-project-scholar/README.md

 Here are some things you will need to get running (see the "Built With" section for links):

 ```
-1. No matter what you will need Atom
+1. Atom
-2. If you are doing Java development you will need Eclipse
+2. Eclipse Java Enterprise Edition
+3. Apache Tomcat 9
+4. MySQL Workbench (Java Devs only)
+**Instructions for installation is in the #project-scholar channel in the CSCS discord
 ```

 ### Installing